-City of Savage Zoning and Code Update
+City of Savage Zoning and Subdivision Code Update

 The City of Savage is making a comprehensive update to the entire City Zoning and Subdivision Code to ensure it is easier to use and supports high-quality development in our community.
 The City’s last all-inclusive rewrite of its Zoning and Subdivision Codes occurred in 1989.
 While there have been various revisions and amendments since then, a complete overhaul is necessary to: